prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-mining-profitability.md

 In essence, a blockchain is a database.
 In the world of cryptocurrencies, the blockchain is a database of transactions.

 If someone tries to initiate an invalid transaction, the blockchain's code will determine that it's invalid and it will reject the transaction.

-## What is Proof of Work?

-Proof of work is the method in which miners prove that a transaction is valid.

 If someone were to say they mine Bitcoin, Ethereum, Litecoin, etc. it means they are setting their computer to solve the cryptocurrency's algorithm.